Go to our other sites

 The components that can be exempted for each syllabus are listed on our website.
-If you select a combination of components that is not allowed, you will see a red error message when you click on the ‘Save Exemption for Review’ button.

 When you have saved your exemptions in the Covid-19 exemptions area in Direct, you can check them by downloading a PDF or CSV file.
 These reports show all the exemptions you have saved for your candidates.

 Yes – for details of which candidates you have exempted from which component(s), log in to Direct, select the 'Covid-19 Exemptions' tab and download the 'Exemption by Candidate Report' (as a PDF or CSV file) to see all of your candidates’ exemptions.

 The last page of our ‘Guide to submitting candidates’ details for Covid-19 exemptions (PDF, 1MB)’ lists the different statuses and what they mean.

 If you have questions about submitting your candidates’ exemption details on Direct after checking our step-by-step guidance and videos, please contact us: firstname.lastname@example.org